 How to Use Payday Loans Responsibly

-Payday loans can be a trap for many people, so any responsible lender should promote finding alternative options to payday loans as far as possible.
+Payday loans can trap many people, so any responsible lender should promote finding alternative options to payday loans as far as possible.
 You may be able to get a general ‘feel’ for a lender just from their website.
 Do they come across as understanding and empathetic?
 Do they make it clear that payday loans should be a last resort?

 With that said, many need a payday loan to cover an emergency, and they are still a lifeline for many in need.